Guide: Quick Fixes For Xbox Series X Not Recognizing Disks

 To solve this issue, press the eject disk button on your device and reinsert the disk into the Xbox.
 It should now recognize the game.

-Please note however that sometimes you may have to press the eject button twice for the console to push out the disk.
+NOTE: Sometimes you may have to press the eject button twice for the console to push out the disk.
 There is also a chance that this issue might result from a faulty disk drive, but reinserting the disk usually does work.

 Lay The Xbox Series X On Its Side